SamuelBanya/ArtGalleryCreator2/README.md

 Feel free to utilize this for your website, but DO modify the '.env' file accordingly to suit your 'nginx' based website.

+To be on the safe side, within your '/var/www/yourwebsite' directory on your site, you should create the following empty directories:
+- css
+- favicon
+- images
+- js

+NOTE: Under 'images', also create another subdirectory called 'ArtGallery'.

 # Installation Instructions
 Make sure you are using an 'nginx' based website on any desired VPS of your choice (Digital Ocean, Vultr, etc.)